GrokImageCompression/grok/INSTALL.md

 - Maximum 4 components
 - No code block style extensions (`cblk_sty = 0`)
 - Unsigned samples only
+- **Colour on the device** (16-bit Rec.709 RGB→XYZ, planar 8/10-bit YUV→RGB/XYZ,
+  inverse XYZ→sRGB, and the display LUT) runs on CUDA, HIP and Metal.
+See the plugin README Metal notes.

 ### Known Issues